kehantan/labbook/docs/serial_dilution.rst

 Our 1st concentration would be consists of 100 uL of compound X + 400 uL of solvent (in this example we would just use distilled water) = 500 uL of mixture.

-So calculate this again for all the other concentrations.
+So repeat this calculation again for all the other concentrations.
 Then we can start pipette into different centrifuge tube.

 Serial dilution
 ---------------